mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 ## Quarterly Business Review \(QBR\)

 Each quarter we review process towards our V2MOMs and discuss achievements and opportunities.

-#### Quarterly Business Review

-QBR is an exercise to increase output through concise, efficient review of quarterly goals for company and department in the context of V2MOMs.
+The QBR is an exercise to increase output through concise, efficient review of quarterly goals for company and department in the context of V2MOMs.

 **Time and people**

 * Scheduled 1 week after quarter end and can be broken out into:
     * 90 mins for Sales QBR (30 mins for each region)
     * 45 mins CS QBR
     * 2 hours for MLT QBR (30 mins each for Product, Engineering, G&A, and Marketing)

 **Prior to meeting**